Consistent Robust Adversarial Prediction for General Multiclass Classification: Theoretical Guarantees

 For a prediction task where the set of options a predictor can choose is different from the set of ground truth labels (e.g., the classification task with abstention task in Section \ref{sec:pred_abstain}), the analysis in the previous subsection cannot be applied.
 In this subsection we will establish consistency properties of the adversarial prediction framework for a general loss matrix where the prediction is based on the predictor player's optimal probability.

-\begin{theorem} Given the true distribution $P(Y|\xvec)$ and a loss matrix $\Lbf$, finding the predictor's optimal probability in the adversarial prediction framework reduce to finding the Bayes optimal prediction, assuming that $f$ is allowed to be optimized over all measurable function. \end{theorem}
+\begin{theorem} The predictor's optimal probability in the adversarial prediction framework given the true distribution $P(Y|\xvec)$ and a loss matrix $\Lbf$ reaches the Bayes optimal risk, assuming that $f$ is allowed to be optimized over all measurable function.